mayurk17/sql-Data_Analysis-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ---

+👋 About Me
+Hi, I'm Mayur Karale — an aspiring Machine Learning & Data Science professional on a mission to turn data into meaningful insights.
+I believe in the power of clean code, structured learning, and continuous experimentation.
+This GitHub is my digital lab where I:
+- 🧠 Explore ML algorithms and data science workflows
+- 📊 Build projects that solve real-world problems
+- 🛠️ Share tools, scripts, and notebooks that helped me learn
+- 🚀 Document my journey from beginner to expert Whether you're here to collaborate, learn, or just curious — stay connected and let's grow together in this exciting field!